What is there to see and do in Puglia? No single web page can cover it all, but we'll give you lots to think about.

 There are two major airports in Puglia, Brindisi and Bari, with Bari having the largest airport as well as being the more intersting destination.
 There are no flights to Bari from the US, but you can fly while you're within Italy.
 See the booking box to the right to check prices on flights to Bari.

 The Foggia to Lecce rail line (see our Italian Rail Map) gets you from north to south in Puglia in 2 1/2 to three hours, depening upon the speed of the train.
 It costs about 10 euro to ride.
 There are many compelling coastal cities to stop at along the route.
+There are some private rail lines in operation in Puglia like the Ferrovie Sud Est, which serves small towns on the peninsula and has a station in Lecce.

 We like the idea of staying in a Masseria.
 Some are working farms, others are totally made for lodging like a hotel or B&B. We have a couple of suggestions on our Recommended self-catering page.